maitrungduc1410/node-scp-async/README.md

 # New SCP module for NodeJS
-A lightweight, fast and secure module to perform Scp command for NodeJS based on SSH2
+A lightweight, fast and secure module to perform SCP commands for NodeJS based on SSH2
 # What's new
-All functionalities are Promise.
+All functionalities are written using Promise.
 That means you can use it with `Promise` or `Async/Await` (No more callback hell, Yeah :) )

 And other new features:
 - Scp a directory from local to remote server and from remote to local